MartinPankraz/ABAP-Developer-Day/student/quest3.md

 <img alt="Input HTTP Body" src="../img/student/Quest3/ParseHttpBody.jpg"  width="600">
 </p>

-12. With this information we can make the new information like Description and Quantity also available in the Adaptive Card.
+12. With this information, expand the **Post adaptive card in chat or channel** action and make the new information like Description and Quantity also available in the Adaptive Card.

+* Quantity -> quantity
+* Description Text -> DescriptionText

 <p align="center" width="100%">
 <img alt="Use Order ID" src="../img/student/Quest3/AddQuantity%2BDescription.jpg"  width="600">